input-output-hk/plinth-static-analyzer-research/audits/Aiken.md

 ## AMM Dex v2

-**Description**
+**Auditor**: Certik

-From: Certik To: MinSwap Labs
+**Auditee**: MinSwap Labs

-**Summary:** Minswap is a Decentralized Exchange (DEX).
+**Description**: Minswap is a Decentralized Exchange (DEX).
 The purpose of a DEX is to enable permissionless trading of token pairs.
 For each swap, a fee is taken, which goes to the Liquidity Providers (LPs).
 Anyone can provide Liquidity as well, hence profits are decentralized.

-**Findings**
+### Findings

 **Not relevant**